 Complex care is the care needed by complex patients.
 Complex patients have been defined as patients with 2 or more chronic diseases where each condition may affect the care of the other conditions.
-This is further qualified by the need to take into consideration other factors such as age, race, gender, and psychosocial issues that influence the disease.
-9,10
+This is further qualified by the need to take into consideration other factors such as age, race, gender, individual behavioural factors and psychosocial issues that influence the disease.^{9, 10}